niplav/site/range_and_forecasting_accuracy.md

 triple their foresight to see as far as superforecasters.

 *— [Philip E. Tetlock](https://en.wikipedia.org/wiki/Philip_E._Tetlock) & Dan Gardner, “Superforecasting” p.
 94, 2015*

+> Taleb, Kahneman, and I agree there is no evidence that geopolitical or economic forecasters can predict anything ten years out beyond the excruciatingly obvious—“there will be conflicts”—and the odd lucky hits that are inevitable whenever lots of forecasters make lots of forecasts.
+These limits on predictability are the predictable results of the butterfly dynamics of nonlinear systems.
+In my EPJ research, the accuracy of expert predictions declined toward chance five years out.

+*— [Philip E. Tetlock](https://en.wikipedia.org/wiki/Philip_E._Tetlock) & Dan Gardner, “Superforecasting” p.
+234, 2015*